- Admission Requirements

 Students are expected to seek out a supervisor for their doctoral dissertation themselves: the Centre provides a list of faculty members and their areas of interest.
 Retired faculty members, while they are often happy to serve as formal or informal advisors, do not take on new supervisions except under special circumstances and with departmental and SGS permission.
 Associate faculty members may co-supervise a dissertation together with a full member, and very often serve on advisory committees.
 SGS requires students to have a supervisor by the beginning of the second year; in cases where a supervisor has not been confirmed by that time, the Centre will provide a nominal or provisional supervisor until the student finds someone appropriate.
 The student and supervisor together work out arrangements for meetings and work.

-The Advisory Committee consists of the supervisor and at least two other faculty members.
-The annual meeting of the advisory committee must take place no later than 30 April of each year, with all members physically present; the meeting cannot be held by email or telephone consultation, unless warranted by extraordinary circumstances.
-At the meeting, the supervisor will complete the report form, show it to the student, and give the student the opportunity to make a written reply if necessary.
-Students who do not have a current advisory committee report on file will not be permitted to register.
+The Advisory Committee shall consist of the supervisor and two other faculty members.
+The annual meeting of the advisory committee (organised by the student) must take place no later than 30 April of each year, with all members present; the meeting cannot be held by email, Skype or telephone consultation, unless warranted by extraordinary circumstances.
+At the meeting, the supervisor will complete the report form, show it to the student, and give it to the student to allow the student the opportunity to make a written reply if necessary.
+Students who do not have a current advisory committee report on file will not be permitted to register for the following year.

 - The student is required to maintain an average grade of A-.